Skip to main content

 TasksVarious providersGoogle Tasks integration

-Shell accessDirect host access by default (sandboxing optional)Full SDK capabilities, permission-gated per session
+Shell accessDirect host access by default (sandboxing optional)Available, permission-gated per session

-Plugin marketplaceLarge community ecosystemsNo marketplace — MCP tools and subagents you configure yourself
+Plugin marketplaceLarge community ecosystemsNo marketplace — subagents, skills, hooks, and webhooks you configure yourself

 Multi-userYesSingle-user only — by design